 Still Alice focuses on the onset of dementia, specifically Early Onset Alzheimer’s Disease.
 Alice (the protagonist, duh) begins experiencing symptoms, and the story follows her diagnosis and mental disintegration as the disease advances.
 I was initially kind of disappointed to find that it wasn’t written in the first person – I thought that would have been a really cool and interesting technique given the subject.
 I came to eat my words, though.
 The limited-third person narrator still captures Alice’s internal world, but that coupled with the objective perspective on her symptoms (we see her repeating herself in the dialogue, acting in ways that clearly demonstrate she’s forgotten what she’s supposed to be doing, etc.) is really jarring in an oddly delightful way.

-Genova has worked really hard to give the reader a special-access pass behind the scenes of what is unfortunately a very familiar set of circumstances.
+Genova has worked really hard to give the reader a special-access pass behind the scenes of what is unfortunately an all-too-familiar set of circumstances.
 She makes a point of privileging the perspective of the patient, rather than the caregiver.
 In subsequent interviews, Genova talked about this a lot; she notes, sadly, that almost all of our existing stories about dementia are caregiver-centric.
-Personally, one of my pet peeves is medical professionals and family members talking about a person with dementia as though they’re not in the room – so Genova’s focus on avoiding that really got me on side.
+Personally, one of my pet peeves is medical professionals and family members talking about a person with dementia as though they’re not in the room, so Genova’s focus on avoiding that really got me on side.
 As a result, Still Alice is honest and provoking, without being preachy.

 I’m probably not going to read it again, but I might give it to my Mum or something, and I would definitely want to shake Genova’s hand if I ran into her in a cafe.